 Soft-push, one-touch, state-of-the-art, stainless steel - our dreams are made of these.
 And then dawns the reality of pigeonhole spaces.
 So we decided to put together a list of handy tips to help you maximise your kitchen space

 There are two kinds of people, those who live to eat and those who eat to live.
 But rarely, those who love to tidy things up once the last bite is polished off.
 Not everyone is blessed with Masterchef-syle kitchens, large, open, and with enough storage to feed an army for a year.
 So we thought, we will do the next best thing.
-Arm you with a few tips and tricks to help you stay organised.
+Arm you with a few modern kitchen design tips and tricks to help you stay organized.

 1. Get a pegboard as a backsplash, sit back and imagine the possibilities.
 Hang your ladles, hook a basket, pin your recipes, there’s